rpellerin/rpellerin.github.io/content/living-in-the-usa-visa-insurance-ssn-and-taxes.md

 If you intend to go out of the USA temporarily, call CIEE at least 3 weeks prior to your departure.
 You will have to do some paperwork and CIEE will need to countersign your DS-2019.
 Each trip cannot exceed 30 days.

+# Things to do upon departing

+[Nothing ("_Aliens Not Required To Obtain Sailing or Departure Permits_")](https://www.irs.gov/individuals/international-taxpayers/departing-alien-clearance-sailing-permit), as far as I remember.
+Maybe change your personal details on your bank account, such as your home address.

 # Taxes

 First of all, this [article from Parenthèse](http://www.parenthese-paris.com/etudiants/visa-j1-intern/sur-place-usa/declaration-dimpots-aux-usa/) is quite useful for French expats.